 In 1922, Saint Edith Academy, a boarding school for girls in Bristow, Virginia was closed and the high school department, consisting of four Benedictine Sisters, was transferred to Richmond.
 Sister Gertrude Head, OSB served as the first principal.
 Together, she and a three-member faculty began the educational program that is now known as Saint Gertrude High School.
 The school continued to operate solely in the original building until new additions were added in 1956, 1972 and most recently in 2005.
 In 2013-2014, Saint Gertrude High School opened a new Outdoor Athletic Center that includes fields for soccer, field hockey, lacrosse, softball, a walking path, and tennis courts.
 The Center also includes a field house Including a classroom, especially for science students who can study the wetlands on the property.

 From the beginning, Saint Gertrude High School kept a high standard of excellence through an affiliation with the Catholic University of America.
 In 1925, the school was accredited by the Virginia State Board of Education and then in 1942 by the Southern Association of Colleges and Schools (now called AdvancED).
 For many years, the school has held active memberships in the National Association of Independent Schools, National Catholic Education Association, Council for the Advancement and Support of Education, The National Coalition of Girls’ Schools and Virginia Council for Private Education .
 In 1996 the U.S. Department of Education named Saint Gertrude High School a Blue Ribbon School of Excellence.
 This is a national honor recognizing the top 250 schools in the United States.
-SGHS was named to Virginia Living’s Top High Schools and Colleges 2014.
-Special recognition was given for our academic partnership with neighboring museums.
+SGHS was named to Virginia Living’s Top High Schools and Colleges 2014 and 2019.